dovecot/documentation/docs/howto/lua_director.md

 ```[dovecot.conf]
 passdb lua {
-  args = file=/etc/dovecot/director.lua nopassword
+  lua_file = /etc/dovecot/director.lua
+  fields {
-  # or password=masterpass
+    # or password = masterpass
     # you can include other keys here too, they will be
     # included in the response.
+    nopassword = yes
+  }
 }
 ```